Vinodmangalore/AngularLite/session8.md

 To confirm submission, open the console to see an object containing the name and address you submitted.

-## ✅ Tasks
+## ✅ Tasks to perform on `computer-store` project.

-✅ Create the shipping implementation in the `computer-store` project with all the above steps.
+✅ Create the shipping component in the `computer-store` and other related steps.

+✅ Create check out form with all fields and its actions like above.

 ### *End of session 8*